Gagou1/Pricing-models/README.md

 # Volatility surface

 In this notebook we compute and plot the surface of implied volatility of the Black-Scholes Call prices with respect to the Heston Call prices

+# Heston prices

+In this notebook, we compute the prices surfaces of associated to the Heston model for the European call and some European barrier options.